Fisheries, Aquaculture and Marine Conservation 4C option BIOL4287

 This final year course will allow the participants to explore the complex issues involved in managing human activities in the sea.
 They will be provided with opportunities to learn technical information about how fisheries, aquaculture and conservation work, and hear from the people who work in these fields.
 Through field trips they will see first-hand how the sea is used in practice.

-This option is assigned to block S2-C. There are normally 1 x 2-hour and 1 x 1-hour sessions on Thursdays, with a full day field trip on a day to be agreed with the partners being visited.
+This option is assigned to block Semester 2-C. There are normally 1 x 2-hour and 1 x 1-hour sessions on Thursdays, with a full day field trip on a day to be agreed with the partners being visited.

-The course will be assessed by a 2-hour examination (70%) and in-course assessment consisting of a management plan for a single change of use such as a marine protected area or aquaculture facility (30%)
+The course will be assessed by a 2-hour examination (70%) and in-course assessment consisting of a Marine Spatial Plan (30%).

 Main Assessment In: April/May